-Our results imply that a mother working full-time, while placing a child in daycare, for one full year, reduces the child's cognitive ability test score by 2.7% on average, or 0.14 standard deviations of the score distribution.
+Our results imply that a mother working full-time, while placing a child in childcare, for one full year, reduces the child's cognitive ability test score by 2.7% on average, or 0.14 standard deviations of the score distribution.
 We estimate a very similar effect in a simple linear IV approach based on the same instruments.
-Each approach implements a selection correction (for the problem that children placed in daycare may differ those who are not) in a somewhat different way.
-Thus, it is comforting results are robust across the two approaches.
-However, the quasi-structural approach leads to a substantial efficiency gain, reducing the standard error on the daycare effect by a factor of roughly 7.4 and giving us much greater confidence in the estimate.
+Each approach implements a selection correction (for the problem that children placed in childcare may differ those who are not) in a somewhat different way.
+Thus, it is comforting that the results are robust across the two approaches.
+However, the quasi-structural approach leads to a substantial efficiency gain, reducing the standard error on the childcare effect by a factor of roughly 7.4 and giving us a much greater confidence in the estimate.53